nidhi31jain/teachme/touchpoint.md

 Post-Increment

 # Operator
-&& , || exhibit short circuiting Behaviour
+* && , || exhibit short circuiting Behaviour

-?: -> if-then-else
+* ?: -> if-then-else

-null -> not instance of anything
+* null -> not instance of anything

-Switch case works for Numbers , Enums , Strings
+* Switch case works for Numbers , Enums , Strings

-labeled, unlabelled break/continue
+* labeled, unlabelled break/continue
+## Equals and ==
+== Works on Primitives only, checks if the references match equals compares the actual Objects

 # String, String Buffer and String Builder
 * Strings